uktrade/.github/SECURITY.md

 ## Setup custom properties on the repository

+The uktrade account makes use of custom github properties to enforce branch protection rules and run organisation level github actions.
+New properties can be added by logging into github using a uktrade account and using the [custom props page](https://github.com/organizations/uktrade/settings/custom-properties).

-A set of custom properties have been created at an organisation level.
-These must be applied to a repository to allow organisation level github actions to run on each pull request.
-To access the custom properties, go to the `https://github.com/uktrade/REPO_NAME/settings/access` page
+The following custom properties must be applied to a repository to allow organisation level github actions to run on each pull request.
+To access the custom properties, go to the `https://github.com/uktrade/REPO_NAME/settings/access` page.

 ### Mandatory custom properties